 Image credit: Sunset Food and Wine on Kangaroo Island/Josie Withers

 There’s more to this idyllic isle than wildlife and coastline.
-Indulge in the spoils of a small but mighty food and wine scene, from The Islander’s exceptional malbec to the local produce-driven menus (and water views) at Sunset Food and Wine (open in summer).
+Indulge in the spoils of a small but mighty food and wine scene, such as The Islander’s exceptional malbec and the local produce-driven menus at its restaurants .
 Have your fill then retreat to one of two self-contained luxury villas at Stowaway Kangaroo Island.
 Secreted away and with views of Stokes Bay, the spa on the deck will give you some time out to decide to go out into the wilderness or stay in and switch off.